epio/mantrid/docs/index.rst

 Welcome to the Mantrid documentation.
 Mantrid is a dynamically-configurable loadbalancer designed for large numbers of distinct hosts; however, it will just as easily serve a site with only one or two hosts.

 Key features include the ability to change the configuration on-the-fly via a HTTP API, the ability to temporarily hold connections open while a backend server restarts, configurable matching of subdomains, built-in error pages and redirects, and bandwidth and connection monitoring.

+The main Git repository can be found at `github.com/epio/mantrid <http://www.github.com/epio/mantrid/>`_.

 .. toctree::